Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

-Recall further in that same article \cite{BK3} we (again greatly inspired by the exhilarating work of (BST) and their collaborators in arithmetic statistics, and also of Adam-Fares \cite{Ada} in arithmetic dynamics) proved that the number of distinct fixed $p$-adic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is equal to $1$ or $2$ or $0$; and from which it then also followed that the average number of distinct fixed $p$-adic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is also equal to $1$ or $2$ or $0$ as $c\to \infty$.
-Moreover, we also observed in [\cite{BK3}, Remark 4.4] that the expected total number of distinct fixed $p$-adic integral points in the whole family of maps $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is equal to $1 + 2 + 0 =3$.
-Later in article \cite{BK22} we (again greatly inspired by (BST) \cite{Ts} advances on $2$-torsion point-counting in arithmetic statistics, and also inspired by Hutz's Conjecture \ref{conjecture 3.2.1} and Panraska's work \cite{par2} on $2$-periodic point-counting in arithmetic dynamics) proved [\cite{BK22}, Corollary 3.4] that the number of distinct $2$-periodic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is equal to $1$ or $2$ or $0$; from which it then followed that the average number of distinct $2$-periodic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is also $1$ or $2$ or $0$ as $c\to \infty$.
-Moreover, we also observed in [\cite{BK22}, Remark 3.5] that the expected total number of distinct $2$-periodic integral points in the whole family of maps $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is equal to $1 + 1 + 2 + 0 =4$.
-So now, inspired again by \cite{Ts} on $2$-torsion point-counting in arithmetic statistics and also by \cite{Ada} on $\mathbb{Q}_{p}$-periodic point-pointing in arithmetic dynamics, we revisit Section \ref{sec2} and then prove in Section \ref{sec3} the following main theorem on any $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{3.2}; and which as before we then also generalize further as Theorem \ref{3.3}:
+Recall further in that same \cite{BK3} we (again inspired by work of (BST) in arithmetic statistics, and also of Adam-Fares \cite{Ada} in arithmetic dynamics) proved that the number of distinct fixed $p$-adic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is equal to $1$ or $2$ or $0$; from which it then followed that the average number of distinct fixed $p$-adic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is also $1$ or $2$ or $0$ as $c\to \infty$.
+Moreover, we then also observed in [\cite{BK3}, Remark 4.4] that the expected total number of distinct fixed $p$-adic integral points in the whole family of maps $\varphi_{(p-1)^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is a constant equal to $1 + 2 + 0 =3$ even when $(p-1)^{\ell}\to \infty$.
+Later in article \cite{BK222} we (again inspired by work of Artin-Mazur \cite{AM} and of (BST) in arithmetic statistics, along with conjectural work \ref{conjecture 3.2.1} of Hutz and \textit{abc}(\textit{d})-conditional work [\cite{par2}, Theorem 1.7 and 1.8] of Panraksa in arithmetic dynamics) proved that the number of distinct $n$-periodic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is equal to $1$ or $2$ or $0$; from which it then followed that the average number of distinct $n$-periodic integral points of any $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is also $1$ or $2$ or $0$ as $c\to \infty$.
+Moreover, we then also observed in [\cite{BK222}, Corollary 3.4, Remark 3.5 and 3.6] that the expected total number of distinct $n$-periodic integral points in the whole family of maps $\varphi_{(p-1)^{\ell},c}$ modulo $p$ is also a constant equal to $1 + 2 + 0 =3$ for every fixed odd period $n\in \mathbb{Z}_{\geq 1}$ (or equal to $1+1+2+0 = 4$ for every fixed even period $n\in \mathbb{Z}_{\geq 2}$) even when degree $(p-1)^{\ell}\to \infty$.
+So now, motivated again by work of Artin-Mazur \cite{AM} and of (BST) in arithmetic statistics and also of Adam-Fares \cite{Ada} in arithmetic dynamics, we revisit the setting in Section \ref{sec2} and then prove in Section \ref{sec3} the following main theorem on any map $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{3.2}; and then also generalize more as Theorem \ref{3.3}: